cloudant-labs/graphdb-slate/source/includes/api/_database.md

 `changes` | Array, listing the changes made to the specific document. | Array `deleted` | Boolean indicating if the corresponding document was deleted.
 If present, it always has the value `true`. | Boolean
 `id` | Document identifier | String
-`last_seq` | Identifier for the last change sequence number.
-Currently this is the same as the sequence value of the last item in the results. | String
+`last_seq` | Identifier of the last of the sequence identifiers.
+Currently this is the same as the sequence identifier of the last item in the `results`. | String
 `results` | Array of changes made to the database. | Array `seq` | Update sequence identifier | String